Inforum (Irapuato)

 The Inforum is a convention center located in Irapuato, Guanajuato, Mexico.
 It is the site of the annual ExpoFresas, which is held every December.

-The Inforum consists of:
+History

+The Inforum was refurbished with works completed in January 2023.
+With an investment of 150 million pesos, the venue was prepared to be part of the wider tourism and industrial development initiative, promoted by Guanajuato Governor Diego Sinhue, who attended the re-opening ceremony.

 The Pavilions

 The twin pavilions of the Inforum each have 45565 sqft of exhibit space and have a height of 39.37 ft of space.
 Each has a 3122.6 sqft lobby.
 Each can accommodate up to 6,000 people for concerts, sporting events, conventions and trade shows.
 Both pavilions are connected by an outdoor multifunctional plaza with 645,835 square feet (60,000 square meters) of space.
 Pavilion 1 contains a mezzanine level and is the pavilion most often used for major events such as the aforementioned.

+Concerts and Events

+Several artists and bands from different genres have performed in the Inforum.
+The Inforum is the venue for the annual Irapuato Jazz Festival, which includes music and talks.
+In April 2023 the Brazilian heavy metal band Sepultura announced a show.
+Concerts and events take place in two facilities within the Inforum:

 Centro de Espectaculos

 The Centro de Espectaculos is an indoor arena used for concerts, sporting events, and other special events.
 It was built as a Palenque with its center-stage measuring 71.78 square meters (772.5 square feet) Its concert capacity is up to 6,000 with 1,953 in chairback seats, five in handicapped seating, and the rest in benches.
+A design for the Centro de Espectaculos was done by Mexican Architect Tatiana Bilbao in 2009, but not built.